-In March 2014, we completed an underwritten public offering of 10,350,000 common units at a price of \$38.75 per unit (the "March 2014 Offering"), of which 5,300,000 common units were offered by the Partnership and 5,050,000 common units were offered by Summit Investments, pursuant to our shelf registration statement on Form S-3.
-We used the proceeds from the primary offering to fund a portion of the purchase of Red Rock Gathering.
+In March 2014, we completed an underwritten public offering of 10,350,000 common units at a price of \$38.75 per unit, of which 5,300,000 common units were offered by the Partnership and 5,050,000 common units were offered by Summit Investments, pursuant to our November 2013 shelf registration statement on Form S-3 (discussed below).
+Concurrent with the offering, our general partner made a capital contribution to maintain its 2% general partner interest.
+We used the proceeds from our primary offering of common units and the general partner capital contribution to fund a portion of the purchase of Red Rock Gathering.